 Zeus had taken Métis, the goddess of cunning intelligence, as his first wife.
 Métis is not merely wise, she is mêtis itself; the Greek word for strategic intelligence, the cunning mind (Theogony: 886–900).

-But prophecy intervenes with a precise warning: Métis would bear a daughter equal to her father, and then a son greater than him – the familiar pattern of divine succession.
+But prophecy intervenes with a precise warning: Métis would bear a daughter equal to her father, and then a son greater than him.
+The familiar pattern of divine succession.

 Zeus remembered his own history.
 His father Cronus had swallowed his children to avoid overthrow.
 Zeus himself had been saved only because his mother Rhea offered Cronus a stone wrapped in swaddling cloth.